Professors Davis, Hardy, K. Weese; Associate Professors Nowlin, Perry, Varholy; Assistant Professor Horne; Visiting Assistant Professor Toth

 ENGLISH 252.
 (3)

-INTRODUCTORY CREATIVE WRITING: FICTION.
-A workshop in the discipline of writing fiction.
+FICTION WRITING: NARRATIVE AND CRAFT.
+A workshop and seminar in the discipline of writing fiction.
 Students study the techniques of short-story writers, such as Anton Chekhov and Eudora Welty, to use as models in the writing of their own stories.
+Students are expected to produce analytical responses to the reading, study craft and technique, and produce substantial original work.
 Prerequisite: none.
 Offered: fall semester.

 ENGLISH 350.
 (3)

-INTERMEDIATE CREATIVE WRITING: POETRY.
-A workshop in the craft and art of writing poetry.
-Classes are a mix of open readings and criticism of student poems, reports, and tutorials.
+POETRY WRITING: VOICE AND PRACTICE.
+A workshop and seminar in the art of writing poetry in today's literary and cultural landscape.
+Classes are a mix of open readings and criticism of student poems, reports on and analysis of readings from the class, and tutorials.
 Students are asked to compose a chapbook-length portfolio of their own poetry by the end of the semester.
-Prerequisite: English 250, or consent of the instructor.
+Prerequisite: none.
 Offered: spring semester.

 ENGLISH 352.
 (3)

-INTERMEDIATE CREATIVE WRITING: FICTION.
-A workshop in the craft of writing fiction.
-Students move from brief assignments emphasizing the elements of fiction-description, point of view, character, and plot-to the writing of short stories.
-Prerequisite: English 252, or consent of the instructor.
+FICTION WRITING: VOICE AND PRACTICE.
+A workshop and seminar in the art of writing fiction in today's literary and cultural landscape.
+Students move from brief assignments and readings emphasizing the elements of fiction-description, point of view, character, and plot-to the writing of short stories.
+Students are expected to produce analytical responses to the reading, study craft and technique, and produce significant original work.
+Prerequisite: none.
 Offered: spring semester.